A Hilton Grand Vacations Owner shares her top 5 favorite spots in the Big Apple

 To me, a trip to New York isn’t complete without seeing at least one Broadway show.
 Our recent visit was our Broadway trip of a lifetime where we finally got to see Hamilton.
-I’ve been singing the songs for years now (3 to be exact), and it was amazing to see how it all came together in the show.
+I’ve been singing the songs for years now (three to be exact), and it was amazing to see how it all came together in the show.
 Needless to say, we didn’t “throw away our shot.”
-A little humor for all your Hamilton fans out there!
-While Hamilton was definitely on the top of our bucket list, there is so much talent in the Theatre District.
-We always make it a point to see a show during each trip, sometimes even 3 in one weekend!
+(A little humor for all your Hamilton fans out there.)

 BONUS TIP: Check out TKTS for some great discounted tickets to Broadway and Off-Broadway shows.
-They have a few different locations around NYC.
+They have a few different locations around the city.

 4. Central Park